Food at Tremont: Nutrition, Allergies and Special Dietary Needs

 We want our guests, especially those with food allergies and special dietary needs, to feel safe as they sit down to eat in our dining hall.
 We cook nutritious meals in a safe manner to ensure our guests are comfortable and well fed.
 However, we cannot accommodate every situation and need.
 The following is a brief list of what we CAN do to help.

-- We can provide any and all information regarding the food being served in as timely and accurate manner as possible.
-This includes access to all food labels.
+- In most cases, we can provide information regarding the food being served in as timely and accurate manner as possible.
+This includes access to food labels.

 - In many cases, we can provide an alternative to our standard menu items (e.g. nut-free desserts).
 This requires advanced notice – at least two weeks ahead of your program.
-Note: Vegans should plan on bringing some food items.
+Note: Vegans should call or email 2 weeks ahead and possibly plan on bringing some food items.